BettercareHealth/bettercare/pmc/pmc-6.md

 ### 6-25 How should you manage a patient with a urinary tract infection?

-1.	**Prevention**.
+1.	**Prevention**
-	*	Avoid catheterisation whenever possible.
+	Avoid catheterisation whenever possible.
 If catheterisation is essential, it must be done with strict aseptic precautions.
 2.	**Treatment**.
 	These patients require admission to a hospital urgently and must be referred.
 While waiting to be transferred treatment could be initiated:
 	*	Measures to bring down the temperature, e.g. tepid sponging.
 	*	Analgesia, e.g. paracetamol (Panado) 1 g (2 adult tablets) orally 6 hourly.